sgmoore/Audiobookshelf-calibre-plugin/README.md

 Any of the columns with a * are able to be easily sync'd back to Audiobookshelf.
 This feature is offered with the disclaimer that this will edit your Audiobooshelf database.
 Make sure you have Audiobookshelf backups enabled in case this borks anything up, which it shouldn't but you never know.
+The API key provided needs to have permissions to update items for this to work.
 For Collections/Playlists, this plugin will not create new ones, only update existing.

 ## Support